 Your first option is to hand over the invoice to a debt collection agency, as you mentioned in the letter.
-They may take a while to get the payment process completed.
+It may take a while to get the payment process completed.

 If this option does not work, you can take your clients to court.
 However, consider whether the invoice amount is worth taking so much effort.
 Sometimes, the cost of hiring a lawyer and the court fees exceed the amount of the unpaid invoice.

-In the US, it is quite easy to get your lawsuit to the small claims court.
+In the US, it is quite easy to get your lawsuit to a small claims court.
 You only have to pay the court fees.

 If your invoice amount is less than the state’s maximum limit, you need not hire a lawyer as well.
 Thus, you can take legal action against non-payers without spending a lot.